smartkuttan/Algorethics/README.md

 **Inspired by the Universal Catholic Church's Rome Call for AI Ethics**

-Algorethics AI Library is a Python library designed to help AI developers ensure their projects adhere to ethical principles.
-This initiative emphasizes creating AI systems that respect human dignity, promote inclusion, ensure transparency, and uphold responsibility.
+**Algorethics AI Library** is a Python library crafted to assist AI developers in aligning their projects with ethical principles inspired by faith.
+This initiative focuses on creating AI systems that honor human dignity, promote inclusion, ensure transparency, and uphold responsibility.

+As Scripture guides us:

+- **Respecting Human Dignity:** "So God created mankind in his own image, in the image of God he created them; male and female he created them."
+(Genesis 1:27)

+- **Promoting Inclusion:** "The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
+So it is with Christ."
+(1 Corinthians 12:12)

+- **Ensuring Transparency:** "For nothing is hidden that will not become evident, nor anything secret that will not be known and come to light."
+(Luke 8:17)

+- **Upholding Responsibility:** "Everyone to whom much was given, of him much will be required; and from him to whom they entrusted much, they will demand the more."
+(Luke 12:48)

-## Features
+## Key Features

 - **Privacy Policies**: Ensure the protection of sensitive information.
 - **Transparency Policies**: Guarantee that AI models are explainable and understandable.